Cenotes in Tulum: Dive into the Ultimate Traveler’s Experience

 From the popular Gran Cenote, with its mix of caves, caverns and open cenotes, to Cenote Dos Ojos, a magnet for divers, to Cenote Zacil-Ha and Cenote Carwash, there are many wonderful Cenotes in Tulum waiting to be discovered.

-With idyllic white sand beaches, trendy restaurants and easy access to impressive Mayan ruins and crystal clear cenotes, Tulum is one of the most popular tourist towns in the Riviera Maya.
+With idyllic white sand beaches, trendy restaurants and easy access to impressive Mayan ruins and crystal clear cenotes, Tulum has become a must-visit destination along the Riviera Maya.

 Having visited, and loved, so many incredible cenotes by Tulum, we wanted to share our favorites, which is why we invite you to continue reading our guide to the 15 best cenotes in Tulum Mexico.